solid/authorization-panel/Proposals/TrustedAppsReplacement.md

 #### As a Whitelist

-In these examples, we ban the apps at `https://moralapp.com/card#i` and `https://goodguys.org/card#i` or any token created by `https://trustworthyidp.com` from being able to `read` `https://mypod.com/meetings/meeting1.ttl`
+In these examples, we allow the apps at `https://moralapp.com/card#i` and `https://goodguys.org/card#i` or any token created by `https://trustworthyidp.com` to `read` `https://mypod.com/meetings/meeting1.ttl`.
+All other clients and idps are banned.

 *TuringAC*
 ```javascript